bigb8/AquaOxyLog/README.md

  4. Run Logger.bat

- 5. Check file at LOC and see graphs at LOC2
+ 5. Check file at Location Datafile [and see graphs at ]

+ 6. End logging by closing the CMD window.